varunteja007006/Practice/Practice SQL/Postgesql.md

 \q
 ```

-If you are switched to postgres user and want to create a user
+If you are switched to postgres user and want to create a role

 ```sh
 createuser --interactive